 Refer to pipe manufacturer’s recommendations of type and method of thrust blocks.

-AUTOMATIC CONTROLLERS
+AUTOMATIC CONTROLLERS AND FLOW METERS

 Install controller according to manufacturer’s recommendations and as indicated on Drawings.
 Electric power for controller will be provided by Owner.

 Connect remote control valves to controller in the sequence as indicated on Drawings.